 Each team must submit a prerecorded presentation of up to 30 minutes in length with any supporting documentation or reference material according to the following schedule.
 Upon registration, teams will be given a URL at which to upload their presentation material.
+Here are key submission dates:

-Virtual tournament, for schools with over 2 submitted teams, April 1, 12:00 pm Synchronous submission, April 11, 12:00 pm.
+Virtual tournament submission date (see section 4.3 below) April 1, 12:00 pm Synchronous submission, April 10, 11:59 pm.
 For clarity, the top two teams from each school's Virtual tournament must resubmit their presentations later in April.
 Teams may change their presentation from their April 1 submission based on Virtual Tournament Industry Representatives feedback.